 About Forestry ImagesBugwood Images is a grant-funded project that was started in 1994 by the University of Georgia’s Center for Invasive Species and Ecosystem Health.
-The website was launched in 2001 and has only grown and received much recognition since.
+The website was launched in 2001 and has grown and received a great deal of recognition since then.

 Bugwood Images provides an easily accessible archive of high quality images for use in educational applications.
-It is made up of four major website interfaces.
-These are ForestryImages, IPMImages, InsectImages, and Invasive.org.
+It is made up of five major website interfaces.
+These are ForestryImages, IPMImages, InsectImages, WeedImages, and Invasive.org.

 The focus of Bugwood Images is on species of economic concern.
 Images cover invasive species, forestry, agriculture, integrated pest management, plants, insects, diseases, fungi, wildlife, fire and other natural resource issues.
 Images are reviewed for content and quality.

 We have strived to provide accurate and correct identifications, taxonomy and descriptions.
 However, we recognize that invariably errors will occur and urge you, the user, to be the final quality control option.
-If you locate errors, correct them on your materials and please notify us of them so that we can correct them in ForestryImages as well.
+If you locate errors, correct them on your materials and please notify us of them so that we can correct them in Forestry Images as well.

-Currently BugwoodImages has 223,259 images, on 21,700 subjects with 2,265 contributing photographers.
-BugwoodImages also has a wide audience including growers, managers, researchers, diagnosticians, consultants, regulatory officials, educators, journalist and the general public from all around the world.
+Currently Bugwood Images has 245,646 images, on 23,138 subjects with 2,414 contributing photographers.
+Bugwood Images also has a wide audience including growers, managers, researchers, diagnosticians, consultants, regulatory officials, educators, journalists and the general public from around the world.

-Please Consider Joining:
+Please Consider Joining

 We ask that you register and join Forestry Images.
 Membership is free of charge and users gain access to additional features by joining.